 Finally, if you’ll be hiking with kids or pets, certain accessories and extras can go a long way toward maximizing overall comfort.
 For kids, it’s always a good idea to pack tasty and easy-to-consume snacks like Goldfish, fruit snacks, and trail mix.
 Wet wipes are great for wiping down and cleaning hands after meals, and you may also want to consider leaving an extra set of clothes in the car for your kids to change into post-hike—especially if you expect conditions to be wet or muddy.
 For pets, we love collapsible bowls for water and food, and you’ll need a way to deal with the ensuing waste (e.g., plastic bags).
 Finally, consider safety items like reflective accessories and cold-weather gear like booties and insulated clothing depending on conditions.
 Ruffwear makes some of our favorite dog gear and accessories on the market, from storage-equipped packs to life jackets and even a Swamp Cooler Vest for warm-weather hikes.

 Although much of this gear can be found online, we first recommend visiting your local gear shop or consignment store.
-There’s simply no substitute for looking at items up close; trying on clothing, backpacks, and footwear; and receiving personal advice from the experts.
+There’s simply no substitute for looking at items up close, trying on clothing, backpacks, and footwear, and receiving personal advice from the experts.
 If you do choose to shop online, REI Co-op and Backcountry are two of the most reliable retailers when it comes to hiking gear.
-Both have impressive selections, provide free shipping on orders over $50 (note: REI members get free shipping regardless of the total), and offer generous return and exchange policies.
-As a bonus, REI has over 180 brick-and-mortar stores across the country, which makes it easy to try on before you buy or pick up your order in-store.
-Finally, for cheaper items and those who need gear quickly, it’s hard to beat Amazon and the sheer volume of their inventory.
+Both have impressive selections, provide free shipping on orders over $60 and $69 respectively (note: REI members get free shipping regardless of the total), and offer generous return and exchange policies.
+As a bonus, REI has hundreds of brick-and-mortar stores across the country, which makes it easy to try on before you buy or pick up your order in-store.
+Finally, for cheaper items and those who need gear quickly, it’s hard to beat Amazon and the sheer volume of their inventory, but this is almost always our last choice.

 Back to Our Day Hiking Checklist See Our Hiking Gear Reviews